 Dunethin Lake and Rock

 For the road less travelled, escape to the Maroochy Wetlands.
 Here you will find this relaxing little spot to cast a line or bring a picnic and enjoy.
-Stop by at sunset for the most incredible colours over the water too.
+Furthermore, stop by at sunset for the most incredible colours over the water too.

 Glasshouse Mountains Lookout

 The Glasshouse Mountains have so many different viewpoints to access.
 Visit the lookout from Glasshouse-Woodford Road, showcasing landscapes across Brisbane and Moreton Island with just a short walking track to reach it.
-Another incredible view is from Wild Horse Mountain Lookout, which is a steep walk but provides 360-degree views across the region.
+In addition, another incredible view is from Wild Horse Mountain Lookout, which is a steep walk but provides 360-degree views across the region.

 Platypus Bay, Fraser Island